-We appreciate the cooperation extended us by Susan Greer, Anne Roman and the District staff in the performance of our audit testwork.
+We appreciate the cooperation extended us by Susan Greer, Assistant General Manager/Controller, and Anne Roman, Accountant, in the performance of our audit testwork.

 We will be pleased to respond to any questions you have about the foregoing.
 We appreciate the opportunity to continue to be of service to the District.